krambuhl/Open-Remix/README.md

 -------------------

 A sharing platform that emphisises remixing.
-Upload your own music, artwork, litatture or remix other's.
+Upload your own music, artwork, litature or remix other's.